-Anyone providing goods, services or facilities to the public, whether or not for profit, is subject to the Equality Act and, therefore, prohibited from discriminating against people with a disability.
+Anyone providing goods, services or facilities to the public, whether or not for profit, is subject to the Equality Act and, therefore, prohibited from discriminating against disabled people.
 This includes individuals, businesses and public bodies.

 Where the service provider does not provide services directly to the public (e.g. a manufacturer of consumer goods who sells to a shop, who then sells to the public), they will not be within the scope of the Equality Act.